mihaipriboi/Nerdvana_Nemesis_2023/README.md

 ### Battery Support <a class="anchor" id="steering-mechanical"></a>
 ![Battery Support - 3D Model](./images/resources/BatterySupport.jpg "Battery Support")

 Now the final component is the camera.
-Its a important component for the robot, because we use it to distinguish the colors of the cubes.
+It's an important component for the robot, because we use it to distinguish the colors of the cubes.
 We made another 3D model, to attach it to the body.
-Like the majority of the electronic componemts we used screws to fix the camera to the 3D piece and black logo pins to connect the piece to the chassis.
+Like the majority of the electronic components we use screws to fix the camera to the 3D piece and black logo pins to connect the piece to the chassis.

 ### Camera Support <a class="anchor" id="steering-mechanical"></a>
 ![Camera Support - 3D Model](./images/resources/CameraSupport.jpg "Camera Support")